The above image is a mural co-created by Australia based Saudi artist Ms Saffaa. Photo courtesy of Ms Saffaa

 In addition, the achievements of women’s rights activists who fought for reforms were stolen and they were accused of treason.
 The reforms were credited to the men and women of the Saudi royal family, who enjoy privileges that Saudi women do not.
 Only women of the royal family are portrayed as symbols of the imaginary ‘vision’ of the Crown Prince.
 For example, the image of Princess Haifa bin Abduallah bin Abdulaziz adorns the cover of an international magazine while sitting in her car, while women’s rights activists have been subjected to abuse and jailed.

-The appointment of Princess Rima Bint Bandar bin Sultan Al Saud as the Saudi ambassador to the USA is also about improving Bin Salman’s image.
-Meanwhile the guardianship system is still operating, even on the princess herself.
+Despite the appointment of Princess Rima Bint Bandar bin Sultan Al Saud as the Saudi ambassador to the USA, women do not have the right to travel freely.
 If a woman returns to the country, her father can confiscate her passport or prevent her from travelling by withdrawing her travel permit.
 A travel permit is required by men until the age of 21, and for women for life.
 She cannot travel without it, and thanks to Absher app which sends a message telling him that his daughter is at the airport, a guardian can revoke permission with a few clicks.
 Thanks to Google and Apple, who host the app on the Play Store and the App Store, fathers can monitor women, preventing them from working and studying like any Saudi woman who wants genuine empowerment.

 The same restrictions apply to the participation of women in local council elections, a decision made by King Abdullah Al Saud and adopted by King Salman, again under the slogan of empowering women and new reforms.
 But the male guardianship laws blocked women from becoming candidates, as they could not obtain the documents needed to stand, such as property deeds.
 In addition, there were a number of feminist activists who were excluded, such as Nasima al-Sada, activist Samar al-Badawi, and activist Loujain al-Hathoul.
 Even those who succeeded in being elected were not allowed to mix with men and could participate in meetings only via a video link or behind a curtain separating the sexes, prompting some to resign.